 Hiccup looked at where the doorway was blocked.
 He smiled, and Astrid noticed him.
 "What?" she asked.
 Hiccup looked at her.
 "The witnesses are here," he said, "And they can't see anything.
 But that's not our fault, is it?"
 Astrid then smiled and held Hiccup in her arms.

 Outside, the witnesses assumed from what they heard that the newlyweds were doing what they were supposed to, but due to the Red Death lying in front of the doorway, they couldn't see anything.
 Of course, Mortem had planned to lie down in front of the doorway.
 It was his way of giving the newlyweds the privacy they needed.
 He could hear everything going on, and he decided not to look, since they needed their privacy.
-Mortem heard Hiccup say something about removing only their lower clothing, and when Astrid asked why, Hiccup replied, "I'm not a pervert."
-With that, Astrid seemed to go with his request, but Mortem couldn't tell for sure.

-It felt like hours, but it was really only fifteen minutes, when Hiccup called Mortem off.
+It felt like hours, but it was really only twenty minutes, when Hiccup called Mortem off.
 The dragonet moved from his spot, and the witnesses filed in.
 The newlyweds were lying on the bed, fully clothed.
 "Should we make them do it again?" one of the witnesses asked.
 "I don't think so," said a voice.
 Everyone turned to see Stoick standing in the middle of the room.
 "Everything nearly went according to tradition," he said, "Except for the dragon.
 But, it wasn't necessarily their fault that the dragon got in the way.
 The witnesses may leave now."

 As the witnesses filed out, Stoick muttered to Hiccup, "You're cleaning the sheets.
 I'm not touching them."
 Hiccup only smiled as they all left.